 Faith-Based Agencies: Faith-based agencies are eligible to apply.
-HUD issued a final rule amendment allowing faith-based agencies to compete for ESG funding on the same basis as other non-profits; however, ESG funds cannot be used to support worship or religious instruction.
+HUD issued a final rule amendment allowing faithbased agencies to compete for ESG funding on the same basis as other non-profits; however, ESG funds cannot be used to support worship or religious instruction.
 Religious activities must be offered separately from the ESG supported activity.
 Faith-based agencies may not use direct ESG funds to support inherently religious activities such as worship or religious instruction.
-Faith-based agencies that participate in the ESG program shall not discriminate against a program beneficiary on the basis of religion or religious belief.
-Reference: CPD Notice 04-10.
+Faith-based agencies participating in the ESG program shall not discriminate against program beneficiaries on the basis of religion or religious beliefs.

-Active Governing Body: Governance of agency should be vested in a responsible and active voluntary board, which meets at least quarterly.
-A copy of minutes authorizing agency staff to apply for ESG/CA-ESG funds or grants in general must be provided.
+Active Governing Body: Governance of the agency should be vested in a responsible and active voluntary board, which meets at least quarterly.
+A copy of minutes authorizing agency staff to apply for ESG funds or grants in general must be provided.

 Personnel: The agency must provide for adequate staffing for the administration and delivery of the services proposed.
-If the project is accepted for funding, the agency must provide a copy of its Personnel Policies, Affirmative Action Plan, Drug-Free Workplace Policy and any other personnel related documents that the County and/or HUD may request.
+If the project is accepted for funding, the agency must provide a copy of its Personnel Policies, Drug-Free Workplace Policy, and any other personnel-related documents that the County and/or HUD may request.